sagiadinos/garlic-player/src/README.md

 ## garlic-common

-Some common classes which are needed for all the players
+Some visualization classes which are needed for all players

-## garlic-widget
+## player-widget

-A Smil player based on Qt's widget technology (Windows, Linux, OS/X)
+The player view based on Widget-UI-Lib for Windows, BSD, Linux and OS/X.

-## garlic-c2qml
+## player-c2qml

-A Smil player based on Qt's QML technology controlled by C++ objects (Android and iOS)
+This player-view based on QML controlled by C++ objects.
+It is regulary used for Android and iOS.

-## garlic-qml
+In theory it is possible to use this version also for Windows Linux, but there are some limitatons.
+E.g.in WebView-component.

+## player-qml (useless - deleted)

-A Smil player concept study based on pure QML technologie with javascript objects.
-Works only with images - Do not use it
+A view concept study based on pure QML technologie with javascript objects.
+Works only with images.
+Bugs for video/audio in Qt5.9.x - Do not use it

-## garlic-dummy
+Look in git history

+## player-dummy (obsolte - deleted)

 Only a minimal "client" for testing the garlic-lib (e.g. responsibility, memory leaks, etc.)
+Look in git history